I’m going to preface this review with notes about the series as a whole, before I get to my thoughts on this book in particular.

-Number two, I don’t consider this a spoiler but it’s something you don’t find out for sure until later in the series, so… *MILD SPOILER ALERT* the chronic illness turns out to be something paranormal, not a real chronic illness, and it’s disappointing when that happens because in real life disabilities don’t work like that. *END SPOILER ALERT*
+3) In regards to how the chronic illness is handled, *MINOR SPOILER (I don’t consider this a spoiler, but it’s something you don’t find out for sure until later in the series)* the illness turns out to be something paranormal, not a real chronic illness, and I often find that a frustrating trope. *END SPOILER*

 Because the truth was I was tired.
 I was tired of fighting but more importantly I was tired of losing, of being disappointed.